-Request for copies of IBM publications should be made to your IBM representative or to the IBM branch office serving your locality.
+Requests for copies of IBM publications should be made to your IBM representative or to the IBM branch office serving your locality.

-A form is provided at the back of this publication for comments.
-If the form has been removed, comments may be addressed to IBM Corporation, Programming Publications, Department 232, San Jose, California 95114.
+A form is provided at the back of this publication for reader's comments.
+If the form has been removed, comments may be addressed to IBM Corporation, Programming Publications, Department D78, Monterey and Cottle Roads, San Jose, California 95114.